PhD Research Updates

 The Reification Gap: How Institutional Governance Transforms Design Understanding

-In an earlier post, I discussed Gedenryd's (1998) identification of a fundamental discrepancy in design methodology: the gap between "the received, theoretical views of how things ought to work, and...
+Gedenryd (1998) identified a fundamental discrepancy in design methodology: a gap between "the received, theoretical views of how things ought to work, and how they have turned out to work in reality...

 Translating Between Worlds: Boundary Objects in Programme Management